tstack/lnav/src/internals/cmd-ref.rst

 :comment *text*
 ^^^^^^^^^^^^^^^

-  Attach a comment to the top log line.
+  Attach a comment to the focused log line.
 The comment will be displayed right below the log message it is associated with.
 The comment can be formatted using markdown and you can add new-lines with '\n'.

   **Parameters**
     * **text\*** --- The comment text

   **Examples**
-    To add the comment 'This is where it all went wrong' to the top line:
+    To add the comment 'This is where it all went wrong' to the focused line:

     .. code-block::  lnav